glciampaglia/knowledge_linker/docs/log.markdown

 due to out of memory.
 Also, forgot that nodes on Quarry have only 8 CPUs, and not 32.
 Fixed PBS script doubling the offset and halving the array size, and increasing the walltime to 36 hours.
 Job id: 2238288.

+## Tue Dec 17 19:37:39 EST 2013

+Backbone terminated with only one failure (-t 24), due to an error with terminal indices.
+Inspected the results for the other jobs, and they are all empty.